JJOSEFIN/BarSelfService/README.md

 ## Getting started

-``git clone`` this repository to your local machine. `cd` to the cloned directory and install the npm packages and start the server:
+``Fork`` this repository to your repositories. ``git clone`` that repository to your local machine. `cd` to the cloned directory and install the npm packages and start the server:

 ```shell
 npm install
 npm start
 ```

+## When you're done

+Create a `Pull request` at [github.com/ClaremontAB/BarSelfService/pulls](https://github.com/ClaremontAB/BarSelfService/pulls) with your teams solution and notify the organizers.

 ## API